Tmygpt/EthicalCouncil/README.md

    ```

 3. **Configure credentials**
-   Create a `.env` in the project root containing:
+   Create a `.env` in the project root and enter this in the terminal:
    ```bash
    touch .env
    echo "GOOGLE_API_KEY=your_gemini_api_key_here" > .env